kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 # Remote Control using level.io

-* #### level provides remote Control & Support for any kind of devices from Windows, MacOS, Linux & RaspberryPi anytime & Anywhere.
+* #### level provides remote Control & Support for any kind of devices from Windows, MacOS, Linux & Raspberry Pi anytime & Anywhere.

 * Using Remote Control
   -> Navigate to the machine you want to Remote Into